zoe-walker/Visualizations/Examples/fCoSELayout/ReadMe.md

     * __Colour of node__: The colour to draw the shape representing the node
     * __Shape of node__: The shape to draw for the node.
 See [Shapes](#shapes) for valid values.
     * __Size of Shape__: Size specifying both the height and width of the shape
+    * __Drawing Order__: The drawing order determines which nodes appear on top of others.
+A node with a higher value will be drawn on top of a node with a lower value. __Default 1__
 1. __Links__ - Zero or more relationships; the list of links between nodes
     * __Source__: The source node of the link
         * __Name__: The name of the source node